Katie Holmes Joins Jamie Foxx for His 50th Birthday Celebration

 In honor of his milestone 50th birthday—or should we say 25 times two—the Oscar winner celebrated in plenty of style.
 The guest of honor arrived to Paramount Studios in Hollywood for an unforgettable night on Wednesday.

-The Liv on Sunday-themed bash was held in a backlot with plenty of space for famous faces from all corners of the industry to get their party on.
+The LIV on Sunday-themed bash was held in a backlot designed to look like the Miami nightclub with plenty of space for famous faces from all corners of the industry to get their party on.
 Leonardo DiCaprio and Smokey Robinson were some of the guests mingling in the crowd while rap legends like Snoop Dogg and Ice Cube got busy on stage with a mic in hand.

-Ever the performer, Foxx could not resist getting up on stage with some of his pals to perform hits like The Jackson 5's "I Want You Back" and get his groove on.
+Ever the performer, Foxx could not resist getting up on stage with some of his pals to rap and along and get his groove on to hits like The Jackson 5's "I Want You Back" and get his groove on.

+In addition to the music and dancers, guests got to enjoy burgers, burritos and nachos and grab a drink from several bars.
+Meanwhile, Foxx had gold-dipped strawberries from Sweet Serenity Desserts hand-delivered to him at his table.

+"He was having an amazing time and said it was the best party ever," a source dished to E!
+News.

 While the birthday guest of honor and many of his star-studded attendees posed for photos, there was one guest that was seemingly trying to keep a low-profile—Foxx's longtime speculated girlfriend.

-According to a source, Foxx and Holmes headed over to Paramount Studios from The Highlight Room together and there was also a shuttle available to bring dinner guests to the late-night soirée.
+According to a source, Holmes showed up the restaurant to pick up Foxx and they headed over to Paramount Studios from The Highlight Room together.
+There was also a shuttle available to bring dinner guests to the late-night soirée.
+Inside the party, Holmes mixed in with the crowd and was dancing and bopping her head in the middle of the room, the source described.
+"She looked on as Jamie gave speeches and danced with his friends.
+She seemed happy for him watching him in his element and having fun."

+In addition to celebrating with Foxx, Holmes also gave the star a "very thoughtful gift," a second source revealed.
+As the insider added, "She seemed like she was in a great mood...Katie wasn't going to miss this night."

 MIAN / BACKGRID